Results of the 31st Galaxy Award Announced

 Science Fiction in Chinese is actually rendered from the Russian phrase “science-fantasy-fiction”

 While I was reading Tang Fei’s short story, A Universal Elegy, it was like traveling in a train without a concrete destination.
-It just clanked on and turned where you least expected, yet every moment you would cherish before the journey was over.
-The story was told in the form of a series of letters, […]
+It just clanked on and turned where you least expected, yet every moment […]

 Chinese SF continues to make inroads with English translation.
 Here’s two coming our way.